Proton Persona (2007): Export market

-On 10 March 2008, Proton Cars UK announced the new addition of the Proton Persona sedan to the British market, which is known as the Proton GEN•2 Persona, while the Personas sold in other countries (such as Singapore and Australia) retain the name Persona.
+On 10 March 2008, Proton Cars UK announced the new addition of the Proton Persona saloon to the British market, which is known as the Proton GEN•2 Persona, while the Personas sold in other countries (such as Singapore and Australia) retain the name Persona.
 Besides the United Kingdom, Proton also uses the GEN•2 Persona name for the Indonesian market, and had also been launched in Saudi Arabia on 22 November 2008 and in Egypt on 24 November; the GEN•2 model was also jointly launched in Egypt.

 While officially marketed in the UK, Society of Motor Manufacturers and Traders sales figures for 2008 revealed only 4 units of the GEN•2 Persona were sold in that year, ranking the car as one of the least sold car models in the country in 2008.

 Proton participated in the RAC Future Car Challenge on 6 November 2011 with plug-in electric versions of the Persona, Saga and Exora, in which the company claimed 2 awards despite their shortcomings.

 The Persona was rebadged and manufactured by the Chinese car manufacturer Europestar as the Youngman Lotus L3 in China.
 Production ran from 2009 to 2013.
 A 1.5 and 1.6 litre engine were available paired with a 5 speed manual and 4 speed automatic gearbox.

 On 12 July 2018, 13 units of Proton Persona CM were exported to Middle East countries, together with 440 units of Proton Gen2.